emacs-eclim/emacs-eclim/README.md

 1. Install emacs-eclim.
 You have two options:
    * Installation from the [MELPA][melpa] package archive.
-Just add the archive to `package-archives` if you haven't already, and then install emacs-eclim with the `package-install` command.
+Just add the archive to `package-archives` if you haven't already, and then install the "eclim" package with the `package-install` command.
    * Manual installation from GitHub.
        1. (`git clone git://github.com/senny/emacs-eclim.git`)
        1. Add `(add-to-list 'load-path "/path/to/emacs-eclim/")` to your startup script.